theolampert/SPMSearch/README.md

 # SPMSearch

-Search SPM packages from the command line.
+Search SPM packages from the command line using the [Swift Package Index](https://swiftpackageindex.com/).

 #### Installing: